 Any full-time Physics faculty member can serve as a research adviser for senior students.
 If a student wishes to conduct a research project with a faculty member from a different department or institution, a physics faculty member must serve as a co-adviser, unless the outside adviser has a courtesy appointment with the Physics department.

-Students have two options:
+Students have four options:

 - To complete a Senior Project (1-3 credits of PHYS 451 and 1-3 credits of PHYS 452)

 - To complete an EPAD Capstone Project (3 credits of PHYS 471 or APSC 471 and 3 credits of PHYS 472 or APSC 472)

 - To be accepted in Honors program and complete an Honors Thesis (3 credits of PHYS 495 and 3 credits of PHYS 496)

 - To be accepted in EPAD Honors program and complete and Honors EPAC Capstone Project (3 credits of EPAD 495 and 3 credits of EPAD 496.

 The student is expected to spend at least 3 hour per week on research for each registered credit hour.
 Research topics are generally chosen within the research programs in the Department.
 The list of previous research thesis topics is also available.
 All students are also required to attend weekly meetings, led by Physics Research Coordinator (for PHYS 451/452 or PHYS 495/496 courses) or by EPAD Capstone Coordinator(s) (for PHYS471/472 and APSC 471/472 or EPAD 495/496).
 These faculty members will also provide help with any questions concerning finding an advisor, general requirements or procedures for senior research.